davidjt01/CW2024/README.md

 #### Key Functionalities:
 Package Change: The class was moved from com.example.demo to com.example.demo.projectiles.
 Imports: Updated imports to include necessary classes from the new package structure.
-Class Documentation: Added class-level Javadoc comments to describe the purpose of the BossProjectile class.
+Class Documentation: Added class-level Javadoc comments to describe the purpose of the UserProjectile class.
 Image Height Adjustment: Adjusted the image height of the user projectile to ensure it fits well within the game visuals after cropping userfire image

 ## Unexpected Problems: